File Format IO

 • Repo-owned GeoJSON ingest now also has an internal staged owned path:

-• auto prefers gpu-byte-classify when a GPU runtime is available, producing device-resident geometry via NVRTC kernels.
-On CPU-only hosts, auto falls back to fast-json: orjson for parsing (when available, otherwise CPython json) plus vectorized per-family coordinate extraction directly into numpy owned buffers.
-The fast-json path is 2.4-2.6x faster than the previous full-json default, and 3.5-3.9x faster than pyogrio.
+• standalone prefers fast-json, which is still the measured isolated ingest winner on this machine On CPU-only hosts both objectives fall back to fast-json: orjson (when available, otherwise CPython json) plus vectorized per-family coordinate extraction into numpy owned buffers.
+That path is 2.4-2.6x faster than the previous full-json default and 3.5-3.9x faster than pyogrio.

 • prefer="chunked" splits the features array into byte-range chunks, parses each chunk with orjson, and extracts coordinates with vectorized numpy.
 Slightly slower than single-pass fast-json but reduces peak memory.